 3. A company asks for it

-You should always put your GPA on your resume if an employer asks for it or it’s required in the job listing.
-If you neglect to include your GPA in this situation, it could come off as though you have a difficulty following instructions.
-Either way, the result can damage your job prospects.
+You should always put your GPA on your resume if an employer asks for it or if it’s required in the job listing.

 Where to put your GPA on your resume

-Additionally, place your education section at the top of your resume if you have minimal work experience.
+Additionally, place your education section at the top of your resume if you have minimal work experience, like this high school student looking for a job:

 How to put your GPA on your resume